jain-akshat001/backendAPI/README.md

 1) Run --- node generateKeyPair.js
 2) Run --- npm install
+3) Creat .env file for environment variable setup (ex: DB_STRING_URL)
-3) Establish a MongoDB connection on your local machine or mongoDB Altal
+4) Establish a MongoDB connection on your local machine or mongoDB Altal
-4) Use PostMan to test the functionality.
+5) Use PostMan to test the functionality.